eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 - It's inconvenient to have to add `suggestions: []` to every single invalid test case that does not produce suggestions, in order to assert that they don't produce suggestions
 - Suggestions are a newer feature, and many existing test cases may not have been updated to test newly-added suggestions

+In addition, we will add a new shorthand `suggestions: <number>` that can be used to avoid testing the details of the suggestions, similar to the existing shorthand for errors `errors: <number>` which will continue to be allowed in all situations.

 ### Invalid test case error and suggestion objects must include the message

 This would enforce: